PostgREST/postgrest/docs/api.rst

 Specifying Columns
 ------------------

-By using the :code:`columns` query parameter it's possible to specify the payload keys that will be inserted/updated and ignore the rest of the payload.
+By using the :code:`columns` query parameter it's possible to specify the payload keys that will be inserted and ignore the rest of the payload.

 .. tabs::